MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD07_DEMO.md

       : IRepository
 ```

-10. In the **MyRepository** code block, press Enter and then type the following code.
+10. In the **MyRepository.cs** code block, press Enter, and then type the following code.

   ```cs
       private PersonContext _context;